Pacific Ethanol is the leading producer and marketer of low-carbon renewable fuels and high-quality alcohol products in the United States.

 Pacific Ethanol owns and operates nine production facilities, four in the Western states of California, Oregon and Idaho, and five in the Midwestern states of Illinois and Nebraska.
 The plants have a combined production capacity of 605 million gallons per year, produce over three million tons per year of ethanol co-products - on a dry matter basis - such as wet and dry distiller grains, wet and dry corn gluten feed, condensed distillers solubles (CDS), corn gluten meal, corn germ, corn oil, distillers yeast and CO2.

 We are unique in operating ethanol plants in both the West and Midwest.
 The four Pacific Ethanol plants in the Western United States are located in close proximity to both feed and ethanol customers and thus enjoy unique advantages in efficiency, logistics and product pricing.
 These plants produce among the lowest carbon ethanol produced in the United States due to low energy use in production.
-The four Pacific Ethanol plants in the Midwest are located in the heart of the Corn Belt, and benefit from low-cost and abundant feedstock production and ready access to national and international markets.
+The five Pacific Ethanol plants in the Midwest are located in the heart of the Corn Belt, and benefit from low-cost and abundant feedstock production and ready access to national and international markets.